nsewmini/Crypto_systems_Research/README.md

 NEXT STEP:
 so we, as a team thought of changing the route of this research. so the question is, what are the differences in SHE: somewhat homomorphic encryption and AES 256bit standard.

+After, we decide to do the deep comparison between these two .
+The comparison factors as follows.

+time complexity
+	encrypt time
+	decrypt time
+	execution time
+space complexity
+algorithms
+efficiency
+choosing programming language
+making the environment for the integration usable tools data input types benefits of these methods. how strong the algorithms are to the attacks scalability - how the algorithm goes here specially the oprational scalability. using protocols different methods that implemented this algorithm error tollerence cost for the encryption